 The 30-30 Rule

-When you see lightning flash, count the number of seconds until you hear its thunder.
-If the thunder rolls in 30 seconds or less, the storm is already close enough to be dangerous; if you're not already in a safe place, it's past time to find one.
+When you see a lightning flash, count the number of seconds until you hear its thunder.
+If the thunder rolls in 30 seconds or less, the storm is already close enough to be dangerous.
 After the storm, remain indoors for at least 30 minutes after hearing the last clap of thunder.

 How to Protect Yourself from Lightning

 In the event of an approaching lightning or thunderstorm, seek shelter immediately.
 Go inside.
 There is no safe place outdoors when thunderstorms are in your area.
-Lightning safety is simple: Know when you are in danger and where to go for safety.
-If you're caught outside during a lightning or thunderstorm and you are unable to reach a lightning protected building or hardtop automobile, be careful as to where you take shelter.
+Lightning safety is simple, know when you are in danger and where to go for safety.

 Indoor Safety Tips

-- Unplug appliances well before a storm nears - never during.
+- Unplug appliances before a storm nears, never during

-- Do not use the telephone except for emergencies - and then use cellular or cordless phones.
+- Do not use the hardline telephone except for emergencies.

 Outdoor Safety Tips

-- Immediately get away from pools, lakes and other bodies of water.
+- Immediately get away from pools, or other bodies of water

-- Get indoors if at all possible or get in a hard-topped vehicle.
+- Get indoors or in a hard-topped vehicle

-- Remain in shelter for 30 minutes after the last flash of lightning.
+- Remain sheltered for 30 minutes after the last flash of lightning

 How to Take Precautions if on a Boat

-If a thunderstorm and lightning catches you while afloat, remember that gusty winds and lightning pose a threat to safety:
+If a thunderstorm and lightning catch you while afloat, remember that gusty winds and lightning pose a threat to safety: